cobra-challenge-2026/gc-tools/README.md

 Existing output directories are reused (`makedirs(..., exist_ok=True)`); files are overwritten.

-## Logging and error handling

-- Progress is logged to stderr with per-case markers (`[CENTER i/N] Processing case ...`).
-  Level names are colorized when the output is an interactive terminal.
-- Each case is processed inside a `try/except`: any exception is logged with a full traceback and the case is added to a failure list, then the run continues.
-- At the end, a summary lists every `CENTER/CASE` that failed, or reports that all centers processed successfully.

 ## Standalone geometry conversion

 `utils/geometry.py` can also be run directly to convert a single geometry file in